Original Paper

 Personalized Risk Profiles for Poor Mental Health Through Month 12

-Examples of breakdown profile plots for 2 randomly selected patients from each group are presented in Figures 2 and 3, whereas examples of ceteris paribus profiles for the same patients are presented in Figures 4 and 5.
-The estimated contribution of a subset of variables to a correct prediction of poor mental health is shown in Figure 2.
+and , whereas examples of ceteris paribus profiles for the same patients are presented in and .
+The estimated contribution of a subset of variables to a correct prediction of poor mental health is shown in .
 Compared with the distribution of corresponding scores in the BOUNCE prospective study data set, this patient scored above the 75th percentile on month 3 depression and anxiety, negative affect (month 0 and month 3), treatment side effects (month 3), and anxious preoccupation (month 3) and below the 25th percentile on emotional functioning, self-efficacy to cope with cancer, trait resilience (month 0), and manageability (month 0).
 The 10 most highly ranked features selected by the BRF model for this specific instance-level prediction are displayed for demonstration purposes.
-These variables predominantly “facilitate” the adverse mental health outcome for this patient: relatively high scores on depression and anxiety; negative affect; side effects from treatment; and anxious preoccupation accompanied by relatively low levels of emotional functioning, self-efficacy to cope with cancer, sense of illness manageability, and trait resilience.
+These variables predominantly “facilitate” the adverse mental health outcome for this patient: relatively high scores on depression and anxiety; negative affect; side effects from treatment; and anxious preoccupation accompanied by relatively low levels of emotional functioning, self-efficacy to cope with cancer, sense of illness manageability, and trait resilience.displays the ceteris paribus profiles for 2 key variables for the patient in .
+The estimated response function of each variable was calculated while maintaining all other variables fixed.
+In this example, depression symptom severity scores (month 3) as low as 0.6 points (on a 0-3 scale) are sufficient to drive the prediction toward the poor mental health outcome at month 12 with great certainty (classification probability of >0.90) even if the values of all other predictor variables are held constant.
+A similar profile was observed for the severity of anxiety symptoms at month 3.

-Figure 3 illustrates the breakdown profile of a patient who was correctly predicted to have displayed good mental health status over time (as indicated by very low probability for belonging to the poor mental health class [0.35]).
+illustrates the breakdown profile of a patient who was correctly predicted to have displayed good mental health status over time (as indicated by very low probability for belonging to the poor mental health class [0.35]).
 Individual scores that reduced the probability of poor mental health (ie, contributed to a prediction of good mental health; red bars) included relatively low depression symptoms, avoidant coping, and treatment side effects, accompanied by relatively high emotional functioning and optimism.
 However, certain patient scores emerged as risk factors that could increase, albeit modestly, the probability of an adverse mental health outcome, namely, a relatively high proportion of neutrophils, low levels of overall emotional functioning, and mindfulness accompanied by relatively high levels of anxiety at baseline.
-The ceteris paribus plots (Figure 5) illustrate, among other points, how a small increase in depression symptom severity (from the observed 0.286 to 0.6 on a 0-3–point scale) could substantially increase the risk of a 12-month adverse mental health outcome for this patient.
+The ceteris paribus plots ( ) illustrate, among other points, how a small increase in depression symptom severity (from the observed 0.286 to 0.6 on a 0-3–point scale) could substantially increase the risk of a 12-month adverse mental health outcome for this patient.
 Similarly, the plots illustrate how a modest reduction in emotional functioning score (from the observed 83.33 to approximately 60 on a 0-100–point scale) could substantially increase the risk of poor mental health outcomes controlling for all other predictor variables.

 The Integrated CDS Tool